Al-Muhandis/ShellRemoteBot/README.md

 ### /sig and /sigXXXX
 It is worked under Unix systems.
 You can send POSIX signal to terminal.
 For example, `/sig 9` where 9 is kill sig number or You can send commands `/sigint`, `/sigkill`, `/sigquit` and `/sigterm`.
+### /scripts
+Calls the menu for executing the prepared script from the list of files.
+Scripts must located in the same folder where the INI file is located, or you can set the folder in the settings in the the `[Scripts]` section / `Directory`

 ## HTTP proxy
 If you want to add HTTP proxy support, then: